metamesh/metamesh.org/content/english/standalone/works.md

 url: "/works"

 ---
 The Meta Mesh Network uses different strategies to address different neighborhood or event needs--basically, we wear many hats.
 Our approach is tailored to each project so that as many people as possible can have reliable access to the Internet (as often as they need it) without breaking the bank.

-We are a Wireless Internet Service Provider (WISP) that provides Internet access for the City of Pittsburgh and surrounding areas.
+We are the first non-profit Wireless Internet Service Provider (WISP) in the country, and only the fourth in the world to deploy this model on a city-wide scale.
+Currently, we are working to provide Internet access for the City of Pittsburgh and surrounding areas.
 As a WISP, we provide in-home, password protected WiFi, as well as Public-Space WiFi for outside areas, such as streets and parks.
+We also have mobile wi

 When you get down to it, The Meta Mesh Network functions not too differently from the big brand-name Wireless Internet Service Providers that you are probably using right now.